Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 MetaMask: The Bad Stuff

-- Browser access: MetaMask doesn’t have access to any of your information, but the browser it’s installed on will.
+- Browser Access: MetaMask doesn’t have access to any of your information, but the browser it’s installed on will.
 Your browser won’t have access to your private codes, but it may collect information about when and how you use the app.
 Mozilla and Google aren’t very popular in the crypto community.
 Many crypto users will feel uncomfortable allowing these companies to collect information about them.
-This may stop some potential users from trying the MetaMask wallet, and turning to some of the more-secure alternatives.
+This may stop some potential users from trying the MetaMask wallet and turning to some of the more secure alternatives.

 Now you know a little bit about what user are talking about in their MetaMask wallet reviews.
 How does it compare to other Ethereum wallets, though?
-Let’s check out MetaMask vs MyEtherWallet.
+Let’s check out MetaMask VS MyEtherWallet.

 MetaMask VS MyEtherWallet

-The wallet's users create to give them complete control of their keys.
+The wallet's users create it to give them complete control of their keys.
 They can be used as hot or cold storage.
 MetaMask can only be used for hot storage.
 MyEtherWallet can also be used as a full node wallet.
 This means that it’s connected directly to the Ethereum blockchain and stores the whole ledger on your device.

 MetaMask communicates with the Ethereum ledger through a system called Infura.
 This means that it trusts other computers to keep it up to date with the Ethereum network.
 Full node systems are generally preferred to systems that involve trusting middlemen like Infura.